104: Women of the Prehistoric Planet

 Eddie Money, “Two Tickets to Paradise.”
 That’s about it.
 The DeFranco Family.
 I don’t think you’d like it.

-Eddie Money is a rock singer and musician who had several hits in the 1970s and ‘80s, including “Baby Hold On” and “Two Tickets to Paradise.”
+Eddie Money (born Edward Joseph Mahoney, 1949-2019) was a rock singer and musician who had several hits in the 1970s and ‘80s, including “Baby Hold On” and “Two Tickets to Paradise.”
 The DeFranco Family featuring Tony DeFranco was a ‘70s pop group featuring several teen heartthrobs that had a few hits, including “Heartbeat (It’s a Love Beat).”

 Wrecked ‘em?
 Damn near killed them.